-Exhibitions include historically significant art, outstanding contemporary art and juried exhibitions of regional art.
-The Museum's Sculpture and Sensory Garden challenges the senses of both the sighted and non-sighted.
-Free.
-Donations accepted.
+Exhibitions include historically significant art, contemporary art and juried exhibitions of regional art.
+The museum's Sculpture and Sensory Garden challenges the senses.
+The museum is one of a few art museums in Texas that have been granted Smithsonian Affiliation.
 Open 10 a.m.-5 p.m.
-Tue.-Sat. and 2–5 p.m.
-Sun.
-49...
+Tue.-Sat....

 The theater is modeled after the original Globe Theatre.
-Shakespearean productions are held throughout the year, along with national road shows and local productions.
+Shakespearean productions are held throughout the year, along with national and local productions.
 On the grounds, a replica of Anne Hathaway's cottage contains antiques and a Shakespearean library.
 Open 10 a.m.-5 p.m.
 Mon.-Fri.
 Admission...

 Watch North American Hockey League games from October-March.
 Admission charged.
-Ector County Coliseum,42nd Street and Andrews Highway.
-432/552-PUCK. www.jackalopes.org.
+Ector County Coliseum,42nd Street and Andrews Highway. www.jackalopes.org

-Completed in 1935, this historic home was owned by Jim and Bessie Parker and was headquarters for their ranching operations.
+Completed in 1935, this historic home was owned by Jim and Bessie Parker.
 Restored as a museum, the house features ranching and local history.
 The gallery rooms upstairs feature changing historical exhibits.
-Open 10 a.m.–3 p.m.
-Wed.–Sat.
-Donation...
+Donations accepted.
+1118 Maple St.

 Dedicated to the office of the U.S. president, the museum offers an informative and historic journey through time to illustrate the story of the presidency and the leaders who shaped the country.
-Open 10 a.m.–5 p.m.
-Tue.–Sat.
 Donations welcome.
-4919 E. University.
-432/363-7737.
+Open 10 a.m.-noon and 1-5 p.m.
+Tue.-Fri. and 10 a.m.-5 p.m.
+Sat.
+4919 E. Universi...

 Plan your Texas trip then take your Passport with you.